 When buying a new car it’s common for shoppers to research various aspects of the new vehicle before they decide to sell their previous car, from interior elements such as entertainment systems and gadgets to functional features like boot space and MPG.
 Another key area many car buyers are interested in before purchasing a new car is engine size; a simple number, which can seemingly have a large impact on the performance, economy and value of a vehicle.
 But what does engine size mean, and how should it affect your willingness to purchase a car?
 Here, we’ll take a look at what engine size means, and why size doesn’t always matter!

-A larger engine, for example, a 2.0-litre engine and upwards, may be more powerful than a 1.2-litre engine, but it is more than likely that it will burn more fuel.
+A larger engine, for example, a 2.0-litre engine and upwards, may be more powerful than a 1.2-litre, but will more than likely burn more fuel.
 A more powerful engine can accelerate quicker and reach higher speeds, however, more fuel will need to be pumped into its cylinders in order to create this power, which can make them less eco-friendly.

 The size of the engine doesn’t always indicate how powerful it is.
 Cars featuring ‘turbocharged’ engines can benefit from increased power and fuel efficiency without needing a higher engine cc.
 This will often allow them to match a higher cc car that does not have a turbocharged engine.
 For example, a Ford 1-litre EcoBoost turbo engine can produce nearly as much power as a 1.8-litre four-cylinder engine.